-- 5. To consider and pass the following ordinary resolutions: - a) "RESOLVED that the transactions carried out in normal course of business with associated companies as disclosed in Note No. 37 of the audited financial statements for the year ended June 30, 2020 be and are hereby ratified and approved." - b) "RESOLVED that the Chief Executive Officer of the Company be and is hereby authorized to approve all the transactions carried out and to be carried out in normal course of business with associated companies during the ensuing year ending June 30, 2021 and in this connection the Chief Executive Officer be and is hereby also authorized to take any and all necessary actions and sign/execute any and all such documents/indentures as may be required in this regard on behalf of the Company." - 6.
+- 4. To consider and pass the following ordinary resolutions: - a) "RESOLVED that the transactions carried out in normal course of business with associated companies as disclosed in Note No. 37 of the audited financial statements for the year ended June 30, 2020 be and are hereby ratified and approved." - b) "RESOLVED that the Chief Executive Officer of the Company be and is hereby authorized to approve all the transactions carried out and to be carried out in normal course of business with associated companies during the ensuing year ending June 30, 2021 and in this connection the Chief Executive Officer be and is hereby also authorized to take any and all necessary actions and sign/execute any and all such documents/indentures as may be required in this regard on behalf of the Company." - 5.
 To transact any other ordinary business or businesses with the permission of the Chairman.

-Statement under section 134(3) and 166(3) of the Companies Act, 2017 pertaining to the material facts and Special Business respectively are being annexed.
+Statement under section 134(3) of the Companies Act, 2017 pertaining to the Special Business is being annexed.